rougier/from-python-to-numpy/book/preface.rst

 He has been using Python for more than 15 years and Numpy for more than 10 years for modeling in neuroscience, machine learning and for advanced visualization (OpenGL).
-Nicolas P. Rougier is the author of several online resources and tutorials (Matplotlib, Numpy, OpenGL) that have became references in the scientific community.
-He's also teaching Python, Numpy and scientific visualization at the University of Bordeaux and in various conferences and schools worldwide (SciPy, EuroScipy, etc).
+Nicolas P. Rougier is the author of several online resources and tutorials (Matplotlib, Numpy, OpenGL) and he's teaching Python, Numpy and scientific visualization at the University of Bordeaux and in various conferences and schools worldwide (SciPy, EuroScipy, etc).
 He's also the author of the popular article `Ten Simple Rules for Better Figures`_.

 About this book